python/cpython/Doc/library/urllib.parse.rst

    or query component, and :attr:`fragment` is set to the empty string in the return value.

-   The return value is actually an instance of a subclass of :class:`tuple`.
+   The return value is actually an instance of a subclass of :class:`tuple` (see :class:`~collections.namedtuple`).
    This class has the following additional read-only convenience attributes:

    +------------------+-------+--------------------------+----------------------+
    | Attribute        | Index | Value                    | Value if not present |